-PROPOSED CIC ACTIV VITIES AND EXAMPLE DATA C OLLECTION METHODS ACTION MEASURE(S) DATA COLLECTION METHOD Invite children to attend court (with prior notification of team members) • Percentage of hearings that youth attend Pull random samples of electronic case files and record whether the child was present for each hearing in the case in an Excel spreadsheet (e.g., Adjudication present?
-Y/N. Promote attendance of foster parents at hearings • Percentage of hearings for which foster parents are present Judicial officers and/or court staff will ensure that foster parents are identified and entered into the court case management system as present.
-Random samples of hearings can then be selected within the system to determine the extent to which foster parents appear.
-Recruitment and retention of quality foster parents • Number of licensed foster care providers in the jurisdiction.
-Social Services will send the CIC quarterly reports (pulled from their case management system) with the present numbers of licensed foster care providers Recruitment and retention of quality foster parents • Number of licensed foster care providers in the jurisdiction.
-Social Services will send the CIC quarterly reports (pulled from their case management system) with the present numbers of licensed foster care providers Increase focus on child safety • Number of safety issues addressed during the initial hearing and extent to which these issues were addressed (Per the Child Safety Guide) CIC members or trained volunteers will randomly observe initial hearings (i.e., Shelter Care, Preliminary Protective Hearings) and complete a checklist of child safety topics that should be discussed as recommended per the Child Safety Guide.
-NOTE: Please see Appendix F for a sample Initial Hearing Observation - Child Safety Checklist
+MEASURE(S) DATA COLLECTION METHOD • Percentage of hearings that youth attend Pull random samples of electronic case files and record whether the child was present for each hearing in the case in an Excel spreadsheet (e.g., Adjudication present?
+Y/N. • Percentage of hearings for which foster parents are present Judicial officers and/or court staff will ensure that foster parents are identified and entered into the court case management system as present.
+Random samples of hearings can then be selected within the system to determine the extent to which foster parents appear. • Number of licensed foster care providers in the jurisdiction.
+Social Services will send the CIC quarterly reports (pulled from their case management system) with the present numbers of licensed foster care providers • Number of licensed foster care providers in the jurisdiction.
+Social Services will send the CIC quarterly reports (pulled from their case management system) with the present numbers of licensed foster care providers • Number of safety issues addressed during the initial hearing and extent to which these issues were addressed (Per the Child Safety Guide) CIC members or trained volunteers will randomly observe initial hearing (i.e., Shelter Care, Preliminary Protective Hearings) and complete a checklist of child safety topics that should be discussed as recommended per the Child Safety Guide.
+NOTE: Please see Appendix F for a sample Initial Hearing Observation Percentage of hearings for which foster parents are present Number of licensed foster care providers in the jurisdiction.
+Number of licensed foster care providers in the jurisdiction.
+Number of licensed foster care providers in the jurisdiction.
+Number of safety issues addressed during the initial hearing and extent to which these issues were addressed (Per the Child Safety